gretaivan/kmeans-and-timeseries-R/README.md

 Process
 Objective 1: Partitioning Clustering on Wine data
-1. Pre-processing task
+1. Pre-processing task <br />
   1.1.
-Remove missing values in the data set
+Remove missing values in the data set <br />
  1.2.
-Review and get to know the data
+Review and get to know the data <br />
  1.3.
-Checking the types of data
+Checking the types of data <br />
  1.4.
-Scaling
+Scaling	<br />
  1.5.
-Outliers
+Outliers	<br />
-2. Ideal number of clusters
+2. Ideal number of clusters	<br />
  2.1.
-NbClust
+NbClust	<br />
  2.2.
-Sum of square error
+Sum of square error	<br />
  2.3.
-Visualising clusters
+Visualising clusters	<br />
  2.4.
-Ideal number of clusters with outliers removed
+Ideal number of clusters with outliers removed	<br />
 3. K-means with the best two clusters
 4. Check consistency of results against 12th column
 5. The mean of each attribute for the winner cluster

 Objective 2: Forecasting currency
 1. Pre-processing
-2. Input
+2. Input	<br />
 2.1.
-Stationarity
+Stationarity	<br />
 2.2.
-Detrending
+Detrending	<br />
 2.3.
-Lag values
+Lag values	<br />
 3. MLP model

 Bibliography